Training and safety

 Health and fitness

-Some hill walking experience helps and if you swim, cycle, jog or take part in a regular activity, this will help you train for your charity challenge.
+Some hill walking experience helps and if you swim, cycle, jog or take part in a regular activity, this will help you train for your trek.

 If you have heart disease, high blood pressure, chest problems or are pregnant you should not attempt the walks.
 If you are in any doubt about your level of fitness, please contact your GP for advice.